 - Budget summary identifying what the grant is to pay for: stipend, equipment, hotel,

 travel, conference fees, food, and appropriate supplemental books; and

 - Evidence of financial need to pursue the project.

 There will be no bias or preference shown for or in opposition to a specific major, gender or residency of a student in the nomination process.

 The candidate and his/her mentor will need to submit a detailed proposal to the Vice President of Student Success liaison within two weeks of notification of the award.
 Requirements for the proposal and oversight of funds will be available with the notification letter.

-Within eighteen months of receipt of the grant, the student will complete the approved project with oversight provided by the faculty or staff mentor.
+Within twelve months of receipt of the grant, the student will complete the approved project with oversight provided by the faculty or staff mentor.
 Upon completing the project/program, the student will submit a final report and present their project.
 Guidelines for the project will be available with the notification letter.

 Faculty or staff mentors and students will attend an award ceremony hosted and attended by the MSU President, the MSU Provost, the MSU Alumni Foundation President & CEO, and inspirational donors.